Find Affordable College Courses

 Cincinnati, OH

-Great Oaks Career Campuses landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
-Great Oaks Career Campuses is a fairly small public school located in the large suburb of Cincinnati.
+Great Oaks Career Campuses did quite well in this year’s ranking of the most popular places for precision metal working students to get a undergraduate certificate.
+It came in at #6 on the list.
+Great Oaks Career Campuses is a fairly small public school located in the suburb of Cincinnati.

 Of the 25 students majoring in precision metal working at Great Oaks Career Campuses, 92% are male and 8% are female.